wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 CHAP.
 XVI.

 Com.
-Rodgers'' return from a second cruise--capture of the U. States brig Viper--the General Armstrong and a British frigate--privateering,
+Rodgers' return from a second cruise--capture of the U. States brig Viper--the General Armstrong and a British frigate--privateering.

 NOW it came to pass, in the beginning of the one thousand eight hundred and thirteenth year of the Great Founder of the Christian sect,

 2 That a strong ship of the United States, called the President, commanded by Rodgers, returned a second time to the land of Columbia.

-3 And while she was upon the waters of the great deep, she fell in with one of the packets of the king called after the swift flying bird of the air, and made capture thereof.
+3 And while she was upon the waters of the great deep, she fell in with one of the packets of the king called after the swift flying bird* of the air, and made capture thereof.

+* Swallow.

 4 And in the ship Rodgers found abundance of wealthy even an hundred, sixty and eight thousand pieces of silver.

-5 And it was carried, with many horses, to a place of safe-keeping,t in the town of Boston, which lieth to the east.
+5 And it was carried, with many horses, to a place of safe-keeping,* in the town of Boston, which lieth to the east.

+* Bank of Boston.

-6 Moreover, he made capture of another ship of the king, ! laden with oil and bones of the great fish of the deep.
+6 Moreover, he made capture of another ship of the king,* laden with oil and bones of the great fish of the deep.

+* Ship Argo.

 7 Now it happened, on the seventeenth day of the first month of the same year,

-8 That one of the weak vessels of the United States became a prey to one of the strong ships of the king called the Narcissus : albeit, she fought not.
+8 That one of the weak vessels of the United States* became a prey to one of the strong ships of the king called the Narcissus : albeit, she fought not.

+* Viper.

-9 About this time the great waters of the Chesapeake, which empty into the sea, were guarded by the strong chips of the king, so that the vessels might not arrive or depart therefrom.
+9 About this time the great waters of the Chesapeake, which empty into the sea, were guarded by the strong ships of the king, so that the vessels might not arrive or depart therefrom.

 10 But the vessels of the United States, and the private vessels of the men of Columbia, were doing great damage unto the commerce of Britain, even in her own waters.

-11 And the number of the private vessels, that moved' swiftly over the face of the waters, and went out to despoil the commerce of Britain, and to capture the merchant vessels thereof, was about two hundred two score and ten.
+11 And the number of the private vessels, that moved swiftly over the face of the waters, and went out to despoil the commerce of Britain, and to capture the merchant vessels thereof, was about two hundred two score and ten.

-12 And they made capture of more than fifteen hundred of the vessels of the people of Britain.
+12 And they made capture of more than fifteen hundred of the vessels of the people of Britain.*

+* During the war.

-13 Moreover ; there was a sore battle between one of the private armed vessels of the people of the United ; States, and a strong ship of the king:
+13 Moreover ; there was a sore battle between one of the private armed vessels of the people of the United ; States, and a strong ship of the king.*

+* A British frigate.

-14 The privateer was called the General Armstrong and the name of the captain was Guy. ;
+14 The privateer was called the General Armstrong and the name of the captain was Guy.*

+* Capt.
+Champlain.

 15 Now Guy was a valiant man, and fear was a stranger to him. .

 16 And on the eleventh day of the third month he espied from afar a vessel which appeared as a speck upon the waters.

 17 But when he bore down upon her, behold !
-She was  a fighting ship of Britain, carrying the destroying' engines.
+She was  a fighting ship of Britain, carrying the destroying engines.

-18 And Guy was near being entrapped, for he was ' deceived, thinking it was a merchant's vessel.
+18 And Guy was near being entrapped, for he was deceived, thinking it was a merchant's vessel.

 19 Therefore he was compelled to fight ; so he opened upon the vessel of the king, one of his mischievous engines called, in the vernacular tongue, Long-Tom.